a turntable drive has the task of turning the record with utmost constancy of speed. Add to this immunity against internal and external disturbances.

 There are a number of different transducer types of which the electromagnetic principle has prevailed.
 Piezoelectric transducer, capacitive or optical transducers have, despite partly distinct advantages never gained much prominence.

-The electromagnetic transducer can in turn divided into three sub-groups, the Moving Magnet (MM), the Moving Iron (MI) and Moving Coil (MC)
+The electromagnetic transducer can in turn be divided into three sub-groups, the Moving Magnet (MM), the Moving Iron (MI) and Moving Coil (MC)

 - Moving Magnet, MM-pickups vibrate one or two magnets, that are attached to the cantilever, in the air gap of the pickup coils.